AI Failures in the Eyes of the Downstream Developer: A First Look at Concerns, Practices, and Challenges

-Our results show that downstream developers' AI safety concerns focus on data, model behaviour, and misuse and exploitation concerns.
-Additionally, their awareness of these AI safety concerns is high in general.
-The practices identified by downstream developers include deeper understanding and assessment for safety concerns, regular monitoring and assessment for safety concerns, implementing technical safety guards, maintaining documentation and expert consultation and relying on external parties and resources.
+Our results show that downstream developers' concerns regarding practical AI failures focus on data, model behaviour, and misuse and exploitation concerns.
+Additionally, their awareness of these failure risks is high in general.
+The practices identified by downstream developers include deeper understanding and assessment for potential failures, regular monitoring and assessment for these risks, implementing technical safeguards, maintaining documentation and expert consultation and relying on external parties and resources.
 However, these actions are not systematic and vary significantly in comprehensiveness.
-In fact, despite developers' generally high awareness of AI safety concerns, their actions in the early stages, particularly preparation and PTM selection, are often inadequate.
-The primary challenge stems from insufficient policy and regulation guidance, which is scattered across the entire development lifecycle.
-Other challenges, including lack of standardised benchmarks and evaluation metrics, and insufficient monitoring and maintenance methodologies, further hinder effective AI safety practices.
-Based on our findings, we provide concrete suggestions to AI-model developers, developers of AI-based software, researchers, and policy makers.
-To address the knowledge transfer gap, we suggest addressing the knowledge transfer gap by urging AI model developers to improve documentation and by advocating for a practical AI safety checklist developed by researchers and policymakers, to guide downstream developers.
+In fact, despite developers' generally high awareness of the immediate technical harms from AI failure, their actions in the early stages, particularly preparation and PTM selection, are often inadequate.
+The primary challenge relates to insufficient policy and regulation guidance, which is scattered across the entire development lifecycle.
+Other challenges, including lack of standardised benchmarks and evaluation metrics, and insufficient monitoring and maintenance methodologies, further hinder effective practices to mitigate AI failures.
+Based on our findings, we provide concrete suggestions to AI-model developers, researchers, and policy makers.
+For developers of AI-based software, we organise our actionable guidelines according to the different phases of the Software Development Life Cycle (SDLC).
+To address the knowledge transfer gap, we suggest urging AI model developers to improve documentation and by advocating for a practical failure mitigation checklist developed by researchers and policymakers, to guide downstream developers.

 In summary, the key contributions of our research are as follows.